DekrekNull/My-WSU-Projects/README.md

-# My-WSU-Projects
+# Spreadsheet Application
-Collection of the projects that I have worked on as a student at WSU.
+Collaborators: None
+A spreadsheet application with basic functionality made as a class project for CptS 321 at WSU.